25 Classic Wedding Ideas That Will Always Be In Style

 This aesthetic foregoes anything too trendy (sorry, pampas grass and neon signs) in favor of details that have been en vogue for decades.
 For starters, think of famous wedding movies, like "The Sound of Music," "The Graduate" and "Father of the Bride," or pull inspiration from royal weddings to get a sense of what has held up over the years.
 Don't feel tempted to incorporate something into your wedding day just because it's buzzy or you think it will wow your guests—make sure you genuinely love every detail you choose.

-The setting for your big day holds a lot of influence over how your wedding looks and feels.
+The wedding venue holds a lot of influence over how your special day looks and feels.
 Before you can start the bulk of your wedding planning, you'll need to choose a wedding venue.
-For classic themes, look to locations that have traditional architecture, such as historic estates, country clubs or grand hotel ballrooms.
-If you want an outdoor wedding venue, consider a formal garden (bonus if it has details like fountains and statues) or a picturesque vineyard.
+For classic themes, look to locations that have traditional architecture, such as historic mansions, country clubs or grand hotel ballrooms.
+If you want an outdoor wedding, consider a formal garden venue (bonus if it has details like fountains and statues) or a picturesque vineyard.

 Classic Wedding Colors